SonarSource-Demos/sonar-golc/README.md

 "Project": "",
 "Repos": "",
 ```
-❗️ The '**Projects**' entry is supported exclusively on the BitBucket platform.
+❗️ The '**Projects**' entry is supported exclusively on the BitBucket and AzureDevops platform.

 For Bitbucket DC, you must provide the URL with your server address and change the '**Protocol**' entry if you are using an https connection , ending with '**/**'.
 The '**Branch**' input allows you to select a specific branch for all repositories within an organization or project, or for a single repository.
 For example, if you only want all branches to be "main", '**"Branch":"main"**' .
 ```json